 Ferritin is the major intracellular protein that stores iron in a soluble and nontoxic state in prokaryotes and eukaryotes.
 Hyperferritinemia is caused by inflammation, infectious diseases, hematological and malignant diseases, and liver and renal dysfunctions.
 Ferritin is composed of light-chain ferritin (L-ferritin), required for the long-term storage of iron, and heavy-chain ferritin (H-ferritin), with ferroxidase activity.
 The variation in subunit composition may affect the rates of iron uptake and release in different tissues.
 Defects in the light chain ferritin gene are associated with hyperferritinemia-cataract syndrome and neurodegeneration caused by brain iron accumulation.
-Neuronal loss and gliosis were found in the cerebral cortex, thalamus, substantia nigra, caudate, putamen, globus pallidus, and cerebellum.
+This disease is characterized by neuronal loss and gliosis, found in the cerebral cortex, thalamus, substantia nigra, caudate, putamen, globus pallidus, and cerebellum.
 Intranuclear and intracytoplasmic inclusion bodies stained positively for iron were observed in neurons, glia, and endothelial cells.
 Their greatest density was detected in the putamen.
 Autoantibodies specific to ferritin light-chain polypeptide are frequently detected in patients with immune-related pancytopenia.
-Interestingly, the computational study of Yapici-Eser et al. (2021) found a mimicry of SARS-CoV-2 proteins (spike protein, NSP7, and papain-like protease, which is responsible for viral replication) with ferritin light chain protein.
-(Yapici-Eser et al. Neuropsychiatric Symptoms of COVID-19 Explained by SARS-CoV-2 Proteins’ Mimicry of Human Protein.
-Front Hum Neurosci 2021 15:656313.) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full

 light-chain ferritin structure

-About the study
+About the Study and Results

-The authors analyzed data from 234 patients, followed up for at least six months from the disease onset.
-59% (139 patients) complained of general fatigue, while 41% (95 patients) did not.
-Of 139 patients with fatigue, 50 patients (40%) met all of the three sets of diagnostic criteria for ME/CFS (Fukuda criteria, CCC, and IOM criteria).
-These patients were included in the ME/CFS group, whereas the remaining 89 patients who experienced fatigue but did not meet diagnostic criteria for ME/CFS, were included in the non-ME/CFS group.
-There was no significant difference in gender, age, BMI, and acute-phase treatment between the three groups.
+234 participants were categorized into three groups: (1) patients with a clinical diagnosis of ME/CFS based on all of the three internationally standardized criteria, such as the Fukuda, the Canadian Consensus, and the Institute of Medicine (IOM) criteria (ME/CFS group), (2) individuals who experienced fatigue but did not meet the ME/CFS criteria (non-ME/CFS group), and (3) participants without fatigue (no-fatigue group).
+Of 234 patients, 59% (139 patients) complained of general fatigue, while 41% (95 patients) did not.
+Of 139 patients with fatigue, 40% (50 patients) met all three sets of diagnostic criteria for ME/CFS (Fukuda criteria, CCC, and IOM criteria).
+These 50 patients were included in the ME/CFS group.
+The remaining 89 patients who experienced fatigue but did not meet diagnostic criteria for ME/CFS, were included in the non-ME/CFS group.

+At the first visit to the clinic, symptom severity was measured by the Fatigue Assessment Scale (FAS), EuroQol 5 Dimensions 5 Levels (EQ-5D-5L), the Self-Rating Depression Scale (SDS), and the Frequency Scale for Symptoms of Gastroesophageal Reflux Disease (FSSG).
 The scores for all self-rating scales (FAS, FAS physical, FAS mental, EQ-5D-5L, EQ-5D VAS, and SDS) were more severe in the ME/CFS group than in the other two groups.

 Laboratory Data

-The levels of hemoglobin, and inflammatory or coagulation markers did not differ among the three groups.
+The levels of hemoglobin and inflammatory or coagulation markers did not differ among the three groups.

-Serum ferritin levels were about two times higher in patients with long COVID who subsequently developed ME/CFS (193.0 μg/L) than in patients with long COVID who did not meet the ME/CFS criteria (98.2 μg/L) and participants with no fatigue (86.7 μg/L).
+Patients with long COVID who subsequently developed ME/CFS (193.0 μg/L) had higher serum ferritin levels than patients with long COVID who did not meet the ME/CFS criteria (98.2 μg/L) and participants without fatigue (86.7 μg/L).

-Serum ferritin levels were significantly higher in men (223.0 μg/L) than in women (50.3 μg/L).
-However, women with long COVID and clinical diagnosis of ME/CFS had higher serum ferritin levels (68.9 μg/L) than women in the non-ME/CFS group (43.8 μg/L).
+However, women in the long COVID and ME/CFS group had higher serum ferritin levels (68.9 μg/L) than women in the non-ME/CFS group (43.8 μg/L).
 This difference was not observed in men.
+The authors emphasized that women are more likely to suffer from iron deficiency and have lower serum ferritin levels than men.

 Serum ferritin levels correlated negatively with IGF-I levels in the ME/CFS group.
 This correlation was stronger in women.